parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 *Time-Domain Approach: The Power of Temporal Convolutional Networks (TCN)*
 -----
 The time-domain approach leverages Temporal Convolutional Networks (TCN) to model the deceleration response over time.
+TCN is a type of neural network that uses convolutional layers to process sequential data.
+It is particularly effective for time-series data due to its ability to capture long-range dependencies and its efficiency in training.

 The process involves:

 Training a Low-Fidelity TCN: Using a large volume of CAE simulation data, a low-fidelity TCN model is trained.